-“I start out by sharing a family story of my own.
-I usually tell them about my grandmother, Judy Berry, whose father worked in the mill and would bring home the mill sacks for the family to use to make their clothes.
-It’s a small look into my family’s past and gives them a taste of history as well as the culture and values of the time when my grandparents grew up.
+“I started out by sharing a family story of my own.
+I would usually tell them about my grandmother, Judy Berry, whose father worked in the mill and would bring home the mill sacks for the family to use to make their clothes.
+It’s a small look into my family’s past and gave them a taste of history as well as the culture and values of the time when my grandparents grew up.

 “It took a long time for me to decide on education as a career.
 Both of my parents encouraged me to pursue whatever dreams I chose and provided me with many opportunities to explore my interests.
 But it was when I witnessed my dad interacting with his band students and saw how my peers learned from him and looked up to him as a father figure that I saw how meaningful teaching could be.
 At first, I thought I would like to be a music teacher like him, but then I decided that I would rather keep music as an interest rather than make it my livelihood.

-“One of my favorite activities has been baton twirling.
-I not only twirled with the East Burke band, but I also was a feature twirler at Appalachian State for four years.
+“One of my favorite activities in high school was baton twirling.
+I twirled with the East Burke band and then went on to be a feature twirler at Appalachian State for four years.
 It was just the best time and was so much fun!
-I realized later that I likely would not have been as successful a student had I not also been feature twirler.
-It was an excellent creative outlet and a great stress release, and I have come to believe that everyone needs some kind of activity in which to put creative energy.
-I still work alongside my dad – he’s my colleague now!! – to do choreography for the color guard in the Cavalier band.
+I realized later that I likely would not have been as successful a student if I hadn’t had this creative outlet.
+I have come to believe that everyone needs some kind of activity in which to put creative energy.
+I still work alongside my dad – he’s my colleague now!! – to do choreography for the color guard in the Cavalier band.”

-She has a deep interest and a passion for curriculum development and plans to continue her education by pursuing a doctorate degree.
+Ashtyn has a deep interest and a passion for curriculum development and plans to continue her education by pursuing a doctorate degree.
 “I do not know what the future may hold, but I am certainly open to the opportunities that may lie ahead.
 One short term goal is to publish a curriculum proposal that I am working on now, and I hope that there will be more publishing ahead.
-I am especially interested in developing programs that promote equity in education to all students regardless of background or status, and the possibilities are endless.
-Regardless of where I go or what I may do, I will always enjoy working with other educators to put students first and to help improve their lives and guide them to a better tomorrow.”
+I am especially interested in developing programs that promote equity in education to all students–ones that embrace the beautiful diversity of NC students as an asset in the classroom.
+Regardless of where I go or what I may do, I will always enjoy working with other educators and keeping students in the center of our work and decision-making.”

 Published October 2020